AlejandroPerezMartin/grunt-project-template/README.md

 Grunt.js Project Template
 =========================

-Template for personal use in web projects that uses Grunt.js
+Template for personal use in web projects where Grunt.js is used.

 ## Installation on Windows
 * Download and install Node.js for Windows: http://nodejs.org/